Today’s Reading: Acts 9:32-43

 This is a trustworthy saying, and everyone should accept it: “Christ Jesus came into the world to save sinners” – and I am the worst of them all.
 But God had mercy on me so that Christ Jesus could use me as a prime example of his great patience with even the worst sinners.
 Then others will realize that they, too, can believe in him and receive eternal life.
 All honor and glory to God forever and ever!
 He is the eternal King, the unseen one who never dies; he alone is God.
 Amen. – 1 Timothy 1:12-17

-Paul has a huge story to tell after his conversion.
-Paul describes himself as the worst sinner.
-His testimony is extreme and God used him in powerful ways.
+Saul has a huge story to tell after his conversion.
+Saul, now known as Paul, describes himself as the worst sinner.
+His testimony is extreme and God used him in powerful ways EVEN THOUGH his past was full of regrets.
 But what about those of us who do not have a big story to share, whose transformation was still very real, yet less dramatic?
-We have recently looked at the stories of Stephen, Philip and Saul – all of whom had BIG transformation stories to tell.
+This week we have looked at the stories of Stephen, Philip and Saul – all of whom had BIG transformation stories to tell.
 Now let’s listen to the story of Aeneas the Paralytic.

 Meanwhile, Peter traveled from place to place, and he came down to visit the believers in the town of Lydda.
 There he met a man named Aeneas, who had been paralyzed and bedridden for eight years.
 Peter said to him, “Aeneas, Jesus Christ heals you!
 Get up, roll up your sleeping mat!”
 And he was healed instantly.
 Then the whole population of Lydda and Sharon saw Aeneas walking around, and they turned to the Lord. – Acts 9:32-35